Call for Short Research Papers

 Dual Submission Policy

-For a paper that is still under review, it is allowed to make an abstract submission by May 23, 2025 (without uploading the paper PDF) as long as the ongoing review process ends by the full paper final deadline of May 30, 2025.
-You need to withdraw your submission in case the paper is accepted or still under review by May 30, 2025.
+Submitting papers that are identical (or substantially similar) to versions that have been published, accepted for publication, or submitted in parallel to other conferences (or any venue with published proceedings) is not allowed.
+However, it is allowed to make an abstract submission for a paper that is still under review as long as the ongoing review process ends by the full paper final deadline.
+You need to withdraw your submission in case the paper is accepted or still under review by the full paper final deadline.

 Authorship Policy